robotology-playground/vcpkg-cpack/README.md

 # vcpkg-binary-installer-generator
-Generator of binary installers for libraries built by vcpkg .
+Generator of binary installers for libraries built by vcpkg,  pre-alpha version, please do not use.